theinvisiblelab/pictopercept/README.md

 #### Database and Dataset folders
 You will need to create two folders wherever you want and point both envs to those folders (`DATABASE_PATH` and `DATASETS_PATH`).

-However, the datasets folder must contain the right folders/images depending on how the jobs are configured.
-This will be explained in the future/via a private dataset repository.